Skip to content

 What Is a GLP-1 Diet Plan?

 A GLP-1 diet plan is an eating approach designed to work with GLP-1 medications by focusing on the nutrients that matter most when your portions are naturally smaller.
-Since these medications often reduce hunger significantly, the goal is not to eat as little as possible.
-The goal is to eat intentionally so every bite counts.
+GLP-1 medications make it easier to eat less.
+But eating less is not the goal; eating strategically is.
+Because when your appetite drops, every bite matters more.

 high protein meal on a plate with salmon vegetables and rice for a GLP-1 diet plan